lonewanderer27/Learning-Web-Dev/README.md

-# This repository serves as a central sync of the code that I write between devices.
+# This repository serves as a central location of the codes that I write between devices.
+## Nothing harmless or copyrighted.